Lightning payment network for cooperatives — an introduction

 (1) Accept bitcoin payment via Lightning now — Download the Muun wallet (mobile).
 Accept Lightning / bitcoin payments.
 Now you have bitcoin.

-Another option is Pouch.
-It has a web and mobile app that auto-converts Lightning payments to pesos (Php).
+(1A) Another option: Pouch — It has a web and mobile app that auto-converts Lightning payments to pesos (Php).
 The local advantage of Pouch is that from Pouch you can send your monies to local banks (BDO, etc.) and other payment systems (GCash, Maya) in the Philippines.

-(2) Pay in bitcoin via Lightning now — From (1) above, once you have bitcoin in Muun, you can use that bitcoin to pay in bitcoin.
+(2) Pay in bitcoin via Lightning using Muun now — From (1) above, once you have bitcoin in Muun, you can use that bitcoin to pay in bitcoin.

 Note (a): In Muun, you will see the denomination called "satoshi" (SAT).
 Bitcoin is BTC.
 A satoshi is a unit of bitcoin.
 One (1) bitcoin is 100,000,000 (100M) satoshis.
 So, 0.0000123 bitcoin is 1,230 satoshis.